Table of contents

 Blogging is the act of writing or publishing articles about a certain topic, typically for online publication.
-Blogs are usually maintained by a person or company that has an opinion about a certain topic.
-Bloggers write about diverse topics that may include entertainment, politics, health, travel, food, and sports.
-If you are just starting with blogging as your full-time job, check out these blogging tools.
+A blog post can be a written piece of content that covers a specific topic.
+You can write about diverse topics that may include entertainment, politics, legal contracts, health, travel, food, and sports.

 What is Vlogging?

 If you are someone who loves creating and sharing video content, vlogging is for you!

 Vlogging is gaining a lot of popularity these days.
 Over 44% of internet users watch vlogs every single month.
 And 85% of businesses use video as a content marketing tool.
 Keep reading to know more about this powerful tool.